PostiDigital/woocommerce-warehouse-plugin/README.md

 - **Inventory > EAN** - additional product ID.
 In case of warehouse service this is updated to warehouse also.
 - **Shipping > Weight** - weight is mandatory information.
 - **Shipping > Dimensions** - dimensions are mandatory information.
+- **Attributes (for Variable products)** - Add Custom product attibutes for your product, for example "color" or "size".
+- **Variations (for Variable products)** - Add SKU and enable stock management ("Manage stock?"-option), add weight and dimensions.
+Product name for the Glue is the name of the main product with name of the variation, for example "T-Shirt Red", where "T-shirt" is name of the product and "Red" is name of the variation.
 - **Posti > Stock type**
   - **Posti Warehouse** - product is stocked and fulfilled by Posti warehouse
   - **Dropshipping** - product is stocked and order is fulfilled by supplier.